realtechsupport/c-plus-r/README.md

 								clear data

-Check the README.pdf file in the repository for information on how to use the package.
+</b>Check the README.pdf file in the repository for information on how to use the package.</b>